shsaikat234/Machine-Learning-Based-Real-Time-Non-Invasive-Diabetes-Screening-from-PPG-Signals/README.md

 6. **Result Visualization** – Compared overfitting behavior and visualized XGBoost’s performance.
 7. **Software Integration & Hardware Data Acquisition** –
    - Integrated real-time PPG signal acquisition using the **MAX30102 pulse oximeter sensor** connected to an **ESP32 microcontroller**.
-   - The ESP32 collects live PPG data (IR and Red LED signals) and transmits it via serial or Bluetooth to the **Python/PC interface** for further analysis.
+   - The ESP32 collects live PPG data (IR and Red LED signals) and transmits it via serial to the **PC interface** for further analysis.
    - The real-time data is processed to extract features similar to those used in the Mazandaran dataset, allowing **on-device diabetes risk estimation** using the trained XGBoost model.

 ---